sunra-ai/sunra-clients/README.md

    const result = await sunra.run("user/app-alias");
    ```

-The result's type is contingent upon your Python function's output.
-Types in Python are mapped to their corresponding types in JavaScript.

-See the available [model APIs](https://sunra.ai/models) for more details.
+See the available [models](https://sunra.ai/models) for more details.

 ### The sunra client proxy